-Note: if the tick's mouth breaks off in the skin, it can be left there.
-It does not pose an infection risk.
+Note: If the tick's mouth breaks off in the skin, generally, it can be left there.
 The mouth will be pushed out during normal skin growth.

 Medical help is needed for severe allergic reactions.
 Once you arrive at the hospital, treatment may include: Emergency treatment to stabilize life-threatening symptomsMedications to reduce swelling and other allergic reactionsIV fluids

-To help reduce your chances of getting an insect bite or sting, take the following steps:
+To help reduce your chances of insect bites and stings:

 While outdoors, in areas with insects: Use insect repellents.
-These work against biting insects such as mosquitoes.Reduce the amount of exposed skin.
+These work against biting insects like mosquitoes.Reduce the amount of exposed skin.
 Wear long sleeve shirts and pants when possible.Avoid sweet-smelling perfumes, deodorants, lotions, hair sprays, and colognes.Avoid wearing bright colors.Wear gloves when gardening.

 Avoid areas or times when insects are most active: Stay inside at dawn and dusk.
 Mosquitoes are most active during these times.Stay away from areas where mosquitoes breed, such as areas around still water.Use caution around areas where insects nest.
 Areas include walls, bushes, trees, and open garbage cans.Be cautious in areas where spiders might be hiding.
 Areas include undisturbed piles of wood, seldom-opened containers, or corners behind furniture.Do not disturb bee or wasp nests.